-Rehabilitation of FCRHA Fairfax County Rental Program (FCRP) and Public Housing Properties: To ensure that FCRHA-owned properties are maintained to community standards, the following rehabilitation projects were completed in FY 2007: Penderbrook Apartments (Providence District), 48 units; Water's Edge (Springfield District), 9 units; and Kingsley Park (Providence District), 108 units.
-In addition, the following rehabilitation projects began in FY 2007: Audubon (Lee District), 46 units and Cedar Ridge (Hunter Mill District), 195 units.
+Rehabilitation of FCRHA Fairfax County Rental Program (FCRP) and Public Housing Properties: To ensure that FCRHA-owned properties are maintained to community standards, the following rehabilitation projects were completed in FY 2008: Cedar Ridge (Hunter Mill District): 195 units; West Ford I/West Ford II (Mount Vernon District): 49 units; Kingsley Park (Providence District): 108 units.

 The Penny for Affordable Housing Fund (Fund 319), established by the Board in FY 2006, is a resource provided through the dedication of the value of one penny of the real estate tax rate for the preservation of affordable housing.
 The Fund may be used for some of the capital projects listed below, or other emerging affordable housing opportunities, including projects by non-profit developers of affordable housing.
-The Fund is projected to provide an amount of \$22,800,000 in FY 2009; future years will depend on real estate tax receipts for those years.
-Funds are targeted to be expended in the year they are appropriated.
+An amount of \$10.27 million was approved for this initiative in FY 2010.
+Although not the full value of the real estate penny, the Board of Supervisors did reaffirm their commitment to affordable housing and has scheduled a retreat in FY 2009 to discuss the use of affordable housing resources.
 A key project will be the permanent financing of the acquisition by Fairfax County of the Wedgewood Apartments, a 672-unit rental complex in the Braddock District, purchased in November 2007.